-Immerse yourself in an interactive virtual-reality experience with PlayStation, and experience an extraordinary journey firsthand.
+Immerse yourself in an interactive virtual-reality experience with PlayStation and Steam, and experience an extraordinary journey firsthand.
 Be the star of the stories and legends of Catalonia, where your strength and your instincts are equally important to overcome all challenges and to face the ancient dragon.
 But you won't be alone.
 The spirit of Saint George and our advisors will be at your side to help you on your way.

 Get ready to discover amazing places.
 Catalonia is waiting for you.